dfpera/CMPT-470-Web-Based-Information-Systems/README.md

 - Tags can also be created without a note.
 When doing this a user can decide whether or not they want to pin a tag.
 A pinned tag can be then be sorted so that only pinned tags appear at the top of the right column.

+- Tag Groups can be coloured using a colour picker in the right column.
+By colouring the tag groups one can organize their notes further allowing them to custom groupings that are easy to distinguish.

 SORTING
 - Notes can be sorted ascending/descending using the following fields:
     Alphabetically, Last Updated, Created Date, Tagged/Untagged